sonalitejura/portfolio-projects/linear-regression-model/README.md

   - **Economic inactivity due to long-term sickness or disability (sourced from NOMIS)**

 - **Prediction Scenario**:
-  - We will predict how life expectancy in Dudley will change following a 10% increase in net annual income before household costs.
+  - Predict how life expectancy in Dudley will change following a 10% increase in net annual income before household costs.

 ## Project Structure